ayoubnehal111-ship-it/my-coding-exercises/coding/exercises.md

-The BLAST results confirm that the ARF6 protein is highly conserved, showing 100% identity and a highly significant E-value of $2.47e-58$ across both protein and translated nucleotide searches.
-While BLASTP provided a precise 2-line targeted match, BLASTX expanded the search to over 157 hits, revealing a broad family of homologs across multiple reading frames.
-Biologically, the GO term associations for water deprivation response (GO:0009414) and root hair development highlight this gene's critical role in abiotic stress tolerance.
-These findings validate ARF6 as a primary candidate for your tomato breeding research, as the orthology data proves its function is preserved across the Brassicaceae and related plant families.
-Ultimately, the consistency between these searches ensures high data integrity for the subsequent Hidden Markov Model generation and genomic mapping.
+The functional annotation of ARF6 confirms its critical role in abiotic stress response, specifically through GO:0009414 for water deprivation response and GO:0035618 for root hair development.
+The eggNOG orthology data demonstrates that this gene is exceptionally conserved across the Brassicales order, yielding an e-value of 0 and a high score of 1692.6.
+For your plant breeding research, these results provide a strong genetic basis for selecting ARF6 to improve drought tolerance and nutrient uptake efficiency.
+The presence of orthologs in diverse species like Carica papaya and Brassica oleracea proves that this regulatory mechanism is evolutionarily stable and functional across diverse plant families.
+Ultimately, these findings bridge genomic theory with practical breeding applications, validating the protein's potential for developing climate-resilient crop varieties.
 ## Exe 9: Annotating function with Gene Ontology (GO) terms
 ### 1.Search for the GO terms and the functional categories of the following GO IDs GO:0009414, GO:0035618, GO:0016491.
 Tip : For multiple search GO IDs needs to be separated by a space.